HollowMan6/02239-Data-Security/Report-access-control.md

 2. Open the project in IntelliJ IDEA, all the configurations to run the project are already defined in `build.gradle` as tasks.

 #### Run client based on ACL
-1. Replace the value of string `accessControlModel` with `accessControlList` at `src/main/java/dtu/compute/util/Configuration.java`, so that the server understand that client will use Access Control List for authentication.
+1. Replace the value of string `accessControlModel` with `accessControlList` at `src/main/java/dtu/compute/util/Configuration.java`, so that the server understands that the client will use Access Control List for authentication.
 2. Start the server by running the `server` task defined in `build.gradle`.
-3. After server is fully started, run the `clientACL` task to start the client.
+3. After the server is fully started, run the `clientACL` task to start the client.
 It will finish successfully if it passes all the tests.

 #### Run client based on RBAC
-1. Replace the value of string `accessControlModel` with `roleBasedAccessControl` at `src/main/java/dtu/compute/util/Configuration.java`, so that the server understand that client will use Role Based Access Control for authentication.
+1. Replace the value of string `accessControlModel` with `roleBasedAccessControl` at `src/main/java/dtu/compute/util/Configuration.java`, so that the server understands that the client will use Role Based Access Control for authentication.
 2. Start the server by running the `server` task defined in `build.gradle`.
-3. After server is fully started, run the `clientRole` task to start the client.
+3. After the server is fully started, run the `clientRole` task to start the client.
 It will finish successfully if it passes all the tests.

 You can find all the server logs under `logs/auth.log`.